 A rheumatologist will also review a person’s medical history, current medical conditions, and family history during this comprehensive examination and ask questions to identify other related symptoms they may be experiencing.

 Rheumatologists diagnose systemic inflammatory diseases and musculoskeletal conditions.
 They use a variety of tests to identify the underlying cause of a person’s symptoms.

 A rheumatologist can also diagnose conditions that cause bone or cartilage loss, including osteoporosis and osteoarthritis.

-A primary care doctor or rheumatologist can use different imaging tests to look for signs of joint damage.
-Some imaging tests they may conduct include:
+A primary care physician or rheumatologist can use different imaging tests to look for signs of joint damage.
+Some imaging tests that they might conduct include:

-Laboratory testing involves taking samples of blood, urine, or joint fluid and sending these samples to a laboratory for further analysis.
+Laboratory testing involves taking blood, urine, skin, or joint fluid samples for further analysis.

-A rheumatologist can use lab test results to identify signs of inflammation and infections, such as higher-than-normal levels of inflammatory compounds, antibodies, or white blood cells.
+A rheumatologist can use lab test results to identify signs of inflammation and infections, such as higher-than-normal levels of inflammatory reactants, antibodies, or white blood cells.

-They can also use these test results to look for specific genetic markers that may increase a person’s risk of specific autoimmune or inflammatory conditions.
+They can also perform tests to look for specific genetic markers that may increase the person’s risk of specific autoimmune or inflammatory conditions.

-For instance, according to the American College of Rheumatology, around 60–70% of people with European ancestry and rheumatoid arthritis carry a gene called HLA-DR4, which is linked to the immune system.
+For instance, according to the ACR, about 60–70% of people with European ancestry and rheumatoid arthritis carry a gene called HLA-DR4.
+The HLA system regulates the immune system.

 In recent years, researchers have also discovered several genetic markers associated with ankylosing spondylitis.
 These include HLA-B27, ARTS 1, and IL23R.